Matt-DESTROYER/Keycode-Info/README.md

 # Keycode-Info
-A simple site to check information about keys on a keyboard.
-Displays easy to read data about the last key pressed including the key and its keycode.
+A simple site to check information relating to key events.
+Displays easy to read data about the last key pressed including its name and its keycode.